 Casualty was a blast, I play the son of a mother and a father who are going through some hard times.
 My mother is trying to jump start the car to take me to swimming practice when there’s an oil leak under the bonnet that she doesn’t see – as she jump starts the car, there’s a spark from the metal, and she goes completely up in flames!
 The episode kicks off in its traditional Casualty style with her being rushed to hospital, my character is in complete shock about what’s happened.
 While waiting for Mum to recover, Dad and son have a nice rekindling and bond over their stories, we get a sense that this is the closest they’ve been in years, and the episode ends on them hugging it out – without closure on whether the mother survived her awful burns (I always assume she did!).

-Can you tell us about filming 2:Hrs as Harry and what it was like to be part of?
+Can you tell us about your time filming for 2:Hrs as Harry?

 You were Executive Producer on Oxygen Films’ Wretched Things, and played the role of Kyle, what was it like producing for the first time?